-While it offers an excellent education in fields that include medicine, law, architecture, and art, it is, perhaps, most famous for its football team.
+While it offers an excellent education in medicine, law, architecture, and art, it is, perhaps, most famous for its football team.
 The NCAA Division I team, known as the “Fighting Irish” were partly responsible for the university’s growing fame during the early 1900s.

 For a unique night out on the town, visit the Exchange Whisky Bar.
-Located just a few minutes from the university, the Exchange offers more than 450 whiskeys to choose from and a vintage speakeasy vibe.
+Located just a few minutes from the university, the Exchange offers more than 450 whiskeys and a vintage speakeasy vibe.